Voluntarios Ahora en Raleigh (VOLAR)

 These students rescue clients when they need it the most — when they are unable to verbalize the help that they need.
 We could not run efficiently without the help of the VOLAR program.

 Hannah Pettus, Manager of Volunteer Services, Urban Ministries of Wake County

 VOLAR currently partners with, or has partnered with in the past: Raleigh Parks, Recreation and Cultural Resources Department; The Clothing Ministry, First Baptist Church; Mexican Consulate of Raleigh; Salem Elementary School; Ventanilla de Salud, sponsored by El Pueblo; HELPS / Leamos para Avanzar; Open Door Clinic, sponsored by Urban Ministries; Community HOPE / Alexander Family YMCA; Family Resource Center of Raleigh; El Centro para Familias Hispanas; Holly Ridge Elementary School / Douglas Elementary School; and Wake County Public School System's Special Education Program.

 VOLAR is a collaboration between students and faculty of NC State's Department of Foreign Languages and Literatures and outreach organizations in the local community.
-It is co-directed by Dr. Shelley Garrigan and James McConnell.
+It was co-founded by Dr. Shelley Garrigan and James McConnell.
 Debbie Kane serves as Coordinator.